 Any of these would have been very, very impressive.
 It's hard to notice a bush that's burning and not being consumed.
 It's hard to notice oil that's burning and not being consumed.
 What secret lies in these two hard to notice miracles?

 What Was Significant About the Hanukkah Miracle?

-So, what happens when your eyes see something that doesn't fit your preconceived notions?
-You take the round peg and we smash it into the square hole.
+So, what happens when your eyes see something that doesn't fit your preconceived notions.
+You take the round peg and you smash it into the square hole.
 By golly!
-It's either going to be a three of hearts or it's going to be a two of hearts, but I'm going to make this fit; and you don't even realize you saw something anomalous.
+It's either going to be the a three of hearts or it's going to be a two of hearts, but I'm going to make this fit; and you don't even realize you saw something anomalous.